 The SDG-Education 2030 Steering Committee

-The SDG-Education 2030 Steering Committee is the global multi-stakeholder mechanism for education in the 2030 Agenda (watch 4-minute video explanation).
+The SDG-Education 2030 Steering Committee is the global multi-stakeholder mechanism for education in the 2030 Agenda (watch 4-minute video explanation and read resource documents).
 Its primary objective is to harmonize and strengthen support to Member States and their partners to achieve Sustainable Development Goal 4 (SDG 4) and the education-related targets of the global agenda.

 Established in 2016, the Steering Committee is a platform that provides a forum to ensure more coordinated support for the realization of education targets and commitments.
 Hosted by UNESCO, it is mandated to provide strategic guidance to Member States and the education community, make recommendations for catalytic action, advocate for adequate financing, and monitor progress toward education targets through the UNESCO Institute for Statistics and the Global Education Monitoring report.